 The AAAB's function is to advise the chief appraiser on major issues dealing with agricultural and timber appraisal, such as net to land ratios, degree of intensity standards and other agricultural use and appraisal issues.
 The chief appraiser calls AAAB meetings and must call at least one meeting each year.
 AAAB members are not entitled to compensation for their service.

 If land receiving an agricultural appraisal changes to a non-agricultural use, the property owner who changes the use will owe a rollback tax.
-The rollback tax is due for each of the previous five years in which the land got the lower appraisal.
+The rollback tax is due for each of the previous three years in which the land got the lower appraisal.
 The rollback tax is the difference between the taxes paid on the land's agricultural value and the taxes that would have been paid if the land had been taxed on its higher market value.
-Plus, the owner pays seven percent interest for each year from the date that the taxes would have been due.
+Owners with land qualifying under Subchapter C, or 1-d, will incur interest in addition to the rollback tax upon selling the property or discontinuing agricultural use.

 Exceptions to the rollback tax for change of use may include the following if they meet certain criteria: